Ansh-Jain-Chitkara/File-Uploading-project/README.md

 # File-Uploading-project
-File uploading type application with Reactjs and Springboot technology with cropping fearture.
+File uploading type application with Reactjs and Springboot technology with cropping feature.